strets123/jekyll-now/_posts/2016-7-4-jenkins-quickstart.md

 	unzip packer_0.10.1_linux_amd64.zip
 	sudo ln -s ~/packer /usr/bin/packer

 Next you will need to create an access key and secret for the AWS API - this is so packer can call the api to create virtual machines and build your code.
-This is done via the AWS console
+This is done via the AWS console.

+Now we set up our build job and our packer file.
+Here I am going to assume we want to simply install MongoDB and have that install script run by packer from a shell script in a git repository.
+We are aiming for the following workflow:

+1) User changes script in git repository
+2) Hook on commit triggers a build on ~Jenkins
+3) Jenkins passes AWS API credentials from its secrets database to environment variables in the execution environment.
+4) Jenkins checks out the latest version of the code and runs a simple bash script to start a packer build.
+5) Packer uses the AWS credentials to create an EC2 instance
+6) Packer ssh's to the instance and copies across the approriate build script as listed in the packer file
+7) Packer runs the build script and exits with an approriate status to show if the build works or not

+First add some credentials by using the credentials app, do this by:

+Click on credentials >> (global) >> Add credentials >>

+Then select secret text add as many secrets as you want, labelling the secrets with IDs

+We now need to create a build job on Jenkins to hold all of this configuration.

+Go back to the dashboard and click New Item >> Freestyle project.

+You will then come to a large web form where your build is to be configured.